dgroomes/markdownlint-playground/runner/README.md

 *  DONE Install `runner` as a bin on the PATH.
    *  How?
 There should be a way with npm and the package.json to do this.
+*  IN PROGRESS Print the lint violations in an easy-to-read format
+   * Consider color, lowlighting, highlighting, indentation

 ## Reference